Mardi Gras in New Orleans: Flambeau carriers

 The flambeau (pronounced "flahm-bo", meaning flame-torch) carrier originally, before electric lighting, served as a beacon for New Orleans parade goers to better enjoy the spectacle of night parades.
 The first flambeau carriers were slaves.
 Today, the flambeaux are a connection to the New Orleans version of Carnival and a valued contribution.
 Many people view flambeau-carrying as a kind of performance art – a valid assessment given the wild gyrations and flourishes displayed by experienced flambeau carriers in a parade.
 Many individuals are descended from a long line of carriers.
 Parades that commonly feature flambeaux include Babylon, Bacchus, Chaos, Le Krewe d'Etat, Druids, Endymion, Hermes, Krewe of Muses, Krewe of Orpheus, Krewe of Proteus, Saturn, and Sparta.
 Flambeaux are powered by naphtha, a highly flammable aromatic.
 It is a tradition, when the flambeau carriers pass by during a parade, to toss quarters to them in thanks for carrying the lights of Carnival.
 In the 21st century, though, handing dollar bills is common.

 Rex

-Each year in New Orleans, krewes are responsible for electing Rex, the king of the carnival.
-The Rex Organization was formed to create a daytime parade for the residents of the city.
+Rex was formed to create a daytime spectacle not only for the residents of the city but for special guest Grand Duke Alexei Alexandrovich of Russia.
 The Rex motto is, "Pro Bono Publico—for the public good."